ianeaa/Spotify2023_Exploratory-Data-Analysis/README.md

 ![top5artistsbytracks](https://github.com/user-attachments/assets/468216fa-25fb-4ff3-a0fe-c3d54d4633f9)

 ***Discussion:***
 The table above shows the Top 5 Tracks and their corresponding Artist(s).
-As for the graph, it is seened that Taylor Swift has the highest amount of track released followed by The Weeknd, then, Bad Bunny and SZA, and lastly, Harry Styles.
+As for the graph, it is observed that Taylor Swift has the highest amount of track released followed by The Weeknd, then, Bad Bunny and SZA, and lastly, Harry Styles.